1iveowl/HttpMachine.PCL/README.md

 ### 6.0
 - **Breaking:** removed the unused `ParserStatus` enum.
+- Added `Execute(ReadOnlySpan<byte>)` and the optional `IHttpParserSpanDelegate` interface for zero-copy body delivery; `IHttpParserDelegate` is unchanged, so existing delegates keep working.
+- Targets .NET 10 instead of .NET 9 (C# 14); .NET Standard 2.0/2.1, .NET 6 and .NET 8 unchanged (`System.Memory` dependency added for .NET Standard 2.0).
+- Performance: `Execute(MemoryStream)` no longer copies the stream when its buffer is exposable; chunk sizes and status codes are parsed without intermediate string allocations.
 - Fixed `ShouldKeepAlive` for HTTP/1.0 messages (`Connection: keep-alive`/`close` were inverted).
 - Fixed bodies delimited by connection close (no `Content-Length`, not chunked); signal EOF with an empty `Execute` call.
 - Fixed repeated headers separated by other headers (previously failed the whole parse).